taoyingqi/spring-new/README.md

 jackson

-use apache maven to do project management and comprehension tool
+use apache maven do project management and comprehension tool